Matarim/Verodin-TestFramework/README.md

 # README

+## Audience / Assumptions
+This document is written with the expectation that it will be a developer, and instructions are given from the perspective of a Mac OS.
+On other operations systems there is potential for things to vary for execution.

+## What I've Done
-For this Test Suite I&#39;ve added a few gems that I take advantage of when manipulating the browser, and making sure it acts as expected when running through the tests.
-Below I will outline Key functions commonly used that will assist in further development of this Test Suite.
-At the end of this Test Suite I will also include documentation and commands if you needed to setup a Test Suite from scratch in use for other projects.
+For this test suite I&#39;ve added a few gems that I take advantage of when manipulating the browser, and making sure it acts as expected when running through the tests.
+Below I will outline key functions commonly used that will assist in further development of this test suite.
+At the end of this test suite I will also include documentation and commands if you needed to setup a test suite from scratch in use for other projects.
 The sites I have listed are good references if you are having trouble making a selection or manipulating the Web App/Page.

 ## Capybara Cheat Sheet: ([https://devhints.io/capybara](https://devhints.io/capybara), [http://cheatrags.com/capybara](http://cheatrags.com/capybara))
 1. click\_link(&quot;ID, Name, Class, Title etc…&quot;)